sec-fortress/secfortress.github.io/content/hacking/Unlock_Access_with_Azure_Key_Vault.md

-We nned to enable tab completion in `pwsh` on  Kali for faster command entry and navigation through available cmdlets and parameters.
+We need to enable tab completion in `pwsh` on  Kali for faster command entry and navigation through available cmdlets and parameters.

 - Running "`mousepad $profile`" on the command line this should open up the powershell config file located at `/home/sec-fortress/.config/powershell/Microsoft.PowerShell_profile.ps1`